 Please see the guidance on bags, mobile phones and other personal possessions in examinations - please click the link "Guidance for Students - Bags/phones in Examinations" on the left-hand side of this page.

-**Students may take still drinking water into exam venues and are advised to do so in hot weather**.
+**Students may take still drinking water into exam venues and are advised to do so in hot weather.
+Students must not bring into exam rooms anything which might cause disturbance to other candidates **.

 **Students are also reminded that ALL answer books, statistical tables, law statutes etc provided to candidates in examinations are University property and MUST NOT BE REMOVED from examination rooms.
 Examination candidates are reminded that the deliberate removal of such materials constitutes theft**.